jimburton/scrabble/chapters/Chapter5.md

                              }
                              deriving (Show)

--- | Play a word onto a board as the AI player, Returns the new game and the score of this move.
+-- | Play a word onto a board as the computer player, Returns the new game and the score of this move.
 --   Validation of the word is carried out when finding the word.
 --   Sets the new board, updates the current player's score, refills their rack with letters, then --   toggles the current turn.